She is ranked in both Legal 500 and Chambers and Partners and has recently been appointed as an Assistant Coroner.

 She is regularly instructed in heavy fraud and money laundering cases.
-Her training and experience of working in in banking and insurance early in her career management provides her with particular insight into real business life.
+Her training and experience of working in in banking and insurance early in her career provides her with particular insight into real business life.
 She has a flair for getting the best out of anxious clients, and in court knows when to ruffle feathers and when to charm.
-Her recent caseload includes an international conspiracy to defraud which was privately prosecuted by the Premier League, high value bank fraud/money laundering, conspiracy to defraud by false representation and fraudulent business fraud, involving fictitious EU grants.
+Her recent caseload includes an international conspiracy to defraud which was privately prosecuted by the Premier League, high value bank fraud/money laundering, conspiracy to defraud by false representation and multi-million boiler room fraud.
 She is always available for pre-charge advice and will actively pursue all available routes to prevent prosecution.

-Her clients, whether professionals accused of fraud or sexual offending, parents accused of baby abuse or teenagers accused of gang killings, or Interested Persons in inquests, receive a combination of tactical nous, clever legal arguments, robust advocacy and jury craft to obtain the best possible outcome.
+Her clients, whether professionals accused of fraud or sexual offending, parents accused of baby abuse, teenagers accused of gang killings, or Interested Persons in inquests, receive a combination of tactical nous, clever legal arguments, robust advocacy and jury craft to obtain the best possible outcome.

-Katy has a great success record in second opinion appellate work, including CCRC and ECtHR.
-Her clients praise her brilliant judgment, her robust court presence, fantastic client care skills and being easy to work with.
+Katy has a long and established record in second opinion appellate work, including CCRC and ECtHR.
+Her clients praise her brilliant judgment, her robust court presence, and creative intelligence and being easy to work with.

 Katy is extremely experienced in sexual crime (historic, inter-family, gang-related, cold-case, male on male, transsexual; sex rings; relationship); and has a national reputation for cases involving violence against young children and babies.